 1. Estimate the number of peanuts in this jar.

-One of the estimates was nineteen out, one was twenty out, one was seventeen out and the other estimate was thirteen out.
+One of the estimates was twenty out, one was nineteen out, one was three out and the other estimate was five out.

 How many buttons were in the box?